Tythyrn/Treehouse_Project_9_REST_API/README.md

 To get up and running with this project, run the following commands from the root of the folder that contains this README file.

+NOTE: I followed the pinned comment for 'robertpm' on the project to get started

 First, install the project's dependencies using `npm`.

 ```